PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:13:26
+Last updated: 2024-04-13 17:14:02
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: What's in the box?
+What's in the box?
+WHAT'S IN THE BOX?
+Right?
+Brad pitt?
+Seven? - Robin Scherbatsky